AccessibilityDisney Cruise Line

 You should plan to carry prescription medication in its original containers, in your carry-on bag instead of checked luggage.
 Luggage does get lost, you should ALWAYS keep necessary medication on your person when traveling.

 Some guests with complex medical conditions have questioned the need to keep medications in their original containers, saying they’d need an additional suitcase to pack all of their bottles.
 They prefer instead to transfer medications into handy daily-dose containers, claiming they’ve never been questioned about their meds.
-Honestly, over the course of many cruises I’ve never been questioned either, but it takes just one challenge to derail your otherwise-relaxing vacation.
+Honestly, over the course of dozens of cruises I’ve never been questioned either, but it takes just one challenge to derail your otherwise-relaxing vacation.

 The problem you want to avoid isn’t with Disney but with the customs staffs of the countries you’re visiting and US Customs when you return: while it’s not likely, you could be asked to provide either the original containers (with your name on them) or a copy of a valid prescription, to ensure that you’re not importing illegal or non-FDAapproved drugs.
 The US Food and Drug Administration has a helpful video about traveling with medication.